michael-kitchin/CarND-Advanced-Lane-Lines/README.md

         1. Un-distort input image using `cv2.undistort()`
         1. For reference/verification, create a transform matrix and transform to common interior coordinates

-Example follow (calibration image #10).
+Examples follow (calibration image #10).
 This example is particularly interesting due to circular artifacts generated in the un-distorted image as a by-product of radial correction.

 Input: